 This section covers policies specifically related to enrolment.
 All students are expected to familiarise themselves with the policies and procedures relating to study at Flinders University.
 Matters such as student conduct, assessment, academic integrity, computer facility rules, and prizes and awards are detailed there.

-As part of the online enrolment process, students are required to read and accept the Enrolment Declaration in the Student Information System for each course that they are enrolling in to.
+As part of the online enrolment process, students are required to read and accept the Enrolment Declaration in the Student System for each course that they are enrolling in to.
 This must be completed before selecting and enrolling in topics.
-See the 5 steps to Flinders pages for more information about how to enrol at Flinders University.
+See the Getting enrolled at Flinders pages for more information about how to enrol at Flinders University.

 Credit for previous study